isomerpages/imda-tradetrust/_about-tradetrust/Compliance and Recognition.md

-which is in line with other global jurisdictions adopting the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Electronic Transferable Records (MLETR).&nbsp; In 2021, Singapore updated its laws to recognise electronic trade documents that follow international standards legally, the UNCITRAL MLETR. &nbsp;TradeTrust documents that comply with UNCITRAL MLETR are legally valid across borders.</p>
+which is in line with other global jurisdictions adopting the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Electronic Transferable Records (MLETR).&nbsp; In 2021, Singapore updated its laws to recognise electronic trade documents.
+TradeTrust-enabled documents comply with UNCITRAL MLETR are legally valid across borders.</p>
 <h4><strong>Global Standards</strong></h4>
 <p>The TradeTrust framework adheres to the requirements by international
 standards bodies like the UN/CEFACT, W3C and UNESCAP.
 Adopting TradeTrust